richlamdev/ansible-desktop-ubuntu/README.md

 The majority of roles are self explantory in terms of what they install.

+All roles are tagged with the same name as the role.
+If you want to execute a specific role, you can use the following command:\
+`ansible-playbook main.yml -bKu <username> --private-key ~/.ssh/<ssh-key> -tags <role-name>` or\
+`ansible-playbook main.yml -K -c local --tags <role-name>`

 Additional information for the following roles:

 * apt-sources-ubc